Teaching Heart's Beach Thematic Unit

 Student activity sheet.
 Student uses word bank to fill in the blanks of a retell.
 This would make a great follow-up activity to the pocket chart sentence strip sequence above.(1-3)

-Click here to learn more about this CDROM
+Click here to learn more about this item

 The Rainbow Fish